IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

        Parameters_Master='TrainingParameters_Dragon'
        Parameters_Var=None

        VirtualLab=VLSetup(
                   Simulation,
-        	       Project)
+                  Project
+                  )

        VirtualLab.Settings(
                   Mode='Interactive',
                   Launcher='Process',
-                   NbThreads=1)
+                  NbThreads=1
+                  )

        VirtualLab.Parameters(
                   Parameters_Master,
                   Parameters_Var,
                   RunMesh=False,
                   RunSim=False,
-                   RunDA=False)
+                  RunDA=False
+                  )

        VirtualLab.Voxelise()
-        VirtualLab.Cleanup()

    We can then once again launch **VirtualLab** using the following command::

         VirtualLab -f RunFiles/RunTutorials.py

 The output is located in ``Output/Dragon/Tutorials/Voxel-Images/Welsh-Dragon.Tiff``.
-You may notice that since this mesh only contains triangle data the resulting voxel image is only colours voxels on the surface of the model.
-You will also notice that much like the dog bone in example 1 the model surface defaults to white (greyscale value of 255).
-This is because ``.stl`` files contain no information on materials so as such the entire mesh is set to a single greyscale value.
+You may notice that, since this mesh only contains triangle data, the resulting voxel image only contains coloured voxels on the surface of the model.
+You will also notice that, much like the dog bone in :ref:`example 1 <Example1>`, the model surface defaults to white (greyscale value of 255).
+This is because ``.stl`` files contain no information on materials.
+Therefore, as such, the entire mesh is set to a single greyscale value.
 Once again you can change this value in ``greyscale_Welsh-Dragon.csv`` if desired.

 .. admonition:: Auto-filling surface meshes

-   Because this final example uses a triangle mesh one final thing you can try is changing the option ``Vox.solid`` to True.
+   Because this final example uses a triangle mesh, one final thing you can try is changing the option ``Vox.solid`` to :code:`True`.
 This will use a different algorithm to auto-fill the interior volume.
 This works well on this particular mesh.
 However, if you wish to use this on your own surface meshes you will need to be aware of a few caveats:

    #.
-The algorithm used is not robust so depending on the geometry it may work well but can sometimes leave holes in the mesh.
+The algorithm used is not robust.
+Therefore, depending on the geometry, it may work well but can sometimes leave holes in the mesh.

    #.
 The algorithm used is also much slower than the normal surface algorithm.